 Is it painful?

-• Most patients use Paracetamol for a few days only
+• Most patients use Paracetamol and Ibuprofen for four or five days only

 How much breast tissue is removed?